AshridgeTechnologies/elemento/design/Cloudflare.md

   - deployment
   - local dev server
 - Preview app does dynamic import of generated app module and refreshes when triggered, as now
-- Arrange proxy so that studio and preview come from same host, so studio can talk to preview window
+- Use postmessage, so studio can talk to preview window on different domain

 Initial server app approach
 ----------------------------